Anton0Lee/Deep-learning-challenge/Neural Network Model Analysis Report.md

 # Neural Network Model Analysis Report

 ## Overview of the Analysis
-The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
-By utilizing machine learning and neural networks along with features from a given dataset, we aim to construct a binary classifier that predicts the success or failure of applicants post-funding.
+The nonprofit foundation Alphabet Soup seeks a tool to identify funding applicants with the highest potential for success.
+Using machine learning and neural networks, along with features from a provided dataset, we plan to develop a binary classifier that predicts the post-funding success or failure of applicants.
 <br/>

 ## Results